 8 Trends are driving Ways of Working, but how many affect you?

 Leaders and sponsors tend to be well versed in the business benefits of their strategies and initiatives.
 That is ‘music to the ears' of senior management and shareholders, but how much does it really mean to most of the people involved in or affected by a project or strategy?

 It is time for leaders to address the needs of a wider audience or broader group of stakeholders.
 To do this, they must consider not just the business impact of their strategies and initiatives, but the people impact too.

 To access power and resources leaders must effectively communicate how their plans and projects will contribute to the organization’s performance and shape its future success too.

-To communicate Business Impact executives are armed with detailed forecasts, vision statements and fancy slide decks.
+To communicate Business Impact leaders are armed with detailed forecasts, vision statements and fancy slide decks.
 All this is great for engaging senior management, as well as the board and the shareholder/investor audience.
 However, there is a vital dimension that often gets overlooked.

 Business Impact is key, but leaders often forget that a business is made up of people – that means they must address the people impact too.

 Leaders talk about why their initiatives matter to the business, but often neglect to talk about why they matter to the people involved.
 The result is a focus on the items on the left of the table, with little attention to those on the right.

 |Matters to the People